sedouard/BuildCamp/Tuesday/Session_10_Express1/README.md

 BartNOW uses the [BART api](http://api.bart.gov/docs/stn/index.aspx) to display live subway times.
 Up to now you've been using a static .json data file to provide the data We will use the BART API to provide live data to our server.

 Our API will call the Bart data service API to provide us with real-time data to our app.
-First, you must [aquire a free API key](http://api.bart.gov/api/register.aspx) from Bart.
+First, you must [aquire a free API key](http://www.bart.gov/schedules/developers/api) from Bart.
+The BART Api is also unique in that it has a [**pulic api key**]().
+That key is **MW9S-E7SL-26DU-VV8V**.

 API Keys allow Web API owners to manage developers who use the API.
 They can use it to allow, disallow or throttle API calls from other applications. **Keep your API key a secret!**

 Once you get your API key from BART (via email), place your key in an environment variable of your project properties by adding **API_KEY=<YOUR_API_KEY_HERE>** to the Environment Variables text box: